cardstack/cardstack/README.md

 In development, we use `lerna` to manage their inter-dependencies.
 To get started:

  1. Install node >= 7.
- 2. Install yarn.
+ 2. Install yarn >= 0.28 (earlier versions work but will not benefit from [Workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/).
- 3. `yarn global add lerna`
+ 3. `yarn global add lerna` (use >= 2.0.0 for yarn workspaces integration)
  4. `lerna bootstrap`

-You may be tempted to use `lerna bootstrap --hoist` to get a faster install.
-But this unfortunately causes lerna to ignore your yarn.lock files, and ember-cli doesn't like the resulting hoisted dependencies.

 Building native nodegit dep on osx
 --------------------------------